seve05/updog/README.md

 ./installupdog.sh

 ### Once installed:
+updog Myfile.filnameextension

-updog myfile.filnameextension
+updog Mydirectory

-This simply replaces the old file in the target dir with the current one
+shis simply replaces the old file in the target dir with the current one

 ###
-sudo .installupdog.sh -r
+sudo ./installupdog.sh -r

 To reconfigure the target IP, server mountpoint